Passive Foreign Investment Company (PFIC) Tax Explained

 PFICs and Tax Strategies

-Under the PFIC rules, there are a few strategies you can employ to reduce the taxes you pay on PFICs.
+Under the passive foreign investment company rules, there are a few strategies you can employ to reduce the taxes you pay on PFICs.
 Like everything else about the process, however, they are complicated and often difficult to follow.
 One such strategy is the qualified electing fund (QEF).

 Under the QEF election, taxpayers can pay tax on income generated by PFICS under the same rules and tax rates as domestic investments.
 Part of the income is taxed at the personal income tax rate and part at the capital gains rate.
 This election allows you to safely defer unrealized gains without penalty while offering a slightly less daunting income tax rate.